frikkfossdal/fluffy-octo-potato/README.md

 # fluffy-octo-potato
 An Openframeworks application for doing multi-headed additive manufacturing.
 The application is currently only working as a slicer.
-Long term goal is to optimize and generate toolpaths the indevidual extruders.
+Long term goal is to optimize and generate the toolpaths the indevidual extruders.
 The application is part of a ongoing research project with Fellesverkstedet in Oslo, and their work on [Fabricatable Machines](https://github.com/fellesverkstedet/fabricatable-machines)

 Currently under heavy development.